foundry-rs/book/src/tutorials/best-practices.md

 You should _ensure_ that no _tainted_ data ever reaches a _sink_.
 That means that all data that find themselves in the sink, should, at some point, have been checked by you.
 So, you need to define what the data _should_ be and then make sure your checks _ensure_ that the data will be how you expect it to be.

-## Private Key Management

-Your keys are the gateway to your funds, and even a momentary exposure can lead to a potential loss.
-Here's a distilled guide inspired by [The Pledge](https://github.com/smartcontractkit/full-blockchain-solidity-course-js/discussions/5) from Patrick Collins

-### Safeguarding Your Private Keys

-#### .env File Caution

-Avoid storing a private key, secret phrase, or mnemonic in a `.env` file if it's associated with real funds.
-It's fine for testnet cryptocurrencies, but never for mainnet.

-#### Wallet Segregation

-Always use different wallets for testing and development than those linked with your real funds.
-Diversifying minimizes the risk.

-#### GitHub and Online Exposure

-Should you accidentally push your key/phrase to GitHub or expose it online, even momentarily, treat it as compromised.
-Act immediately to transfer your funds to a safer destination.

-#### Assume the Worst

-When in doubt about whether a wallet contains real funds or not, assume it does.
-Never use such uncertain wallets for development purposes.

-#### Understand Your Wallets

-Remember that adding an account in wallets like Metamask gives a new private key.
-However, it often shares the same mnemonic as the other accounts generated in that wallet.
-Awareness is the key to safety.

-#### Leverage Encrypted Keystores

-Use [cast wallet import](../../src/reference/cast/cast-wallet-import.md), designed to help users securely import their wallets using encrypted keystores.
-It turns your raw keys into an encrypted format, providing an added layer of security.

-1. Import your private key
-2. Encrypt it into a keystore
-3. Access it via password ONLY

-And you'll NEVER have to put a private key with real funds into a plain text .env file.

 ## Scripts

 1. Stick with `run` as the default function name for clarity.